 “In some respects, it really just feels like throwing sand in the machinery, as someone else is about to take over the process, rather than something that’s been well-thought-out, or based on any real substantive analysis.
 It’s hard to think of a good reason why they would do it now,” Moynihan said.

 If agencies comply with OMB’s memo and leave out performance data in their budget documents, the Biden administration could still request this information from agencies, but the time spent pulling this data late in the process would likely cause some delays.

-GPRA was meant to provide agency performance metrics to Congress agency managers and the public, but Vought said Congress has paid little attention to the volume of data that agencies produce every.
+GPRA was meant to provide agency performance metrics to Congress, federal managers and the public, but Vought said Congress has paid little attention to the volume of data that agencies produce.
 Congress, he added, hasn’t held a hearing focused on the issue in years.

 “This lack of interest in the vast bulk of GPRA-generated performance data is not new; it has persisted throughout recent presidential administrations led by both major parties,” Vought wrote.
 “To be clear, OMB believes every administration should publicly identify its highest priorities, apply meaningful metrics to measure their attainment, and make that information publicly available.”

 The Government Accountability Office every few years conducts a survey of federal managers to assess how much agencies are using this performance data to factor into their decision-making.
 GAO in its most recent report from 2017 found little improvement in managers using this information compared to its 2013 report.